About the Authors

 Chrissy Colón Bradt

 Chrissy Colón Bradt is an educator and mom to two children under the age of six.
 As an Afro-Latina in an interracial marriage, Chrissy is keenly aware of her family’s intersecting identities and privilege.
 She strives to support her children in developing a positive racial and ethnic identity, and in taking joy in this one precious life.
 Chrissy serves as an educator and director of equity and inclusion at an independent school and is on the board of The Courage of Care Coalition and The Root Social Justice Center.
 She holds a BA in comparative ethnic studies from Barnard College and an M.Ed. in special education from Hunter College.

 Kristen Elde (Editorial & PR Manager)

 Jaimie Lynn Kessell

 Jaimie has spent her entire life dealing with the consequences of being born into generational poverty—hunger, prejudices, and a lack of access to connections and capital that would facilitate an upwards movement of social class.
-One of Jaimie’s life goals is to raise her four children—ages 16, 14, 6, 7 months—with the knowledge necessary not only to propel themselves out of poverty but to help create a world in which all people have access to what they need, not just to survive, but to thrive.
+One of Jaimie’s life goals is to raise her four children—ages 16, 14, 6, and 7 months—with the knowledge necessary not only to propel themselves out of poverty but to help create a world in which all people have access to what they need, not just to survive, but to thrive.

 Rowan Parker has worked in early childhood education and early childhood development for over a decade.
 He is white and transgender; he is neurodivergent and has a chronic pain condition.
 Rowan currently works in Early Intervention as a developmental specialist, assessing young children for therapeutic needs, but his favorite part of the job is helping parents learn to understand and work with their children.
 He continues his work with children as a foster parent with his partner.
 Rowan has a master's in education from Western Governors University.